Scale-out Deployment - Reporting Services Native mode Configuration Manager

 As a precaution, be sure to create a backup copy of the symmetric key before you remove it.
 Once you remove the encryption keys of the last report server in the list, you introduce new requirements for any subsequent report server initialization for that database.
 The new requirement is that after you initialize a report server you must restore a backup copy of the symmetric key.
 Restoring the symmetric key is necessary if you want to access the encrypted data that is currently in the report server database.

 If you no longer need the encrypted data or if you do not have a backup copy of the key, you must delete the encrypted data.
-For more information, see Encryption Keys (SSRS Native Mode).
+For more information, see Encryption Keys - Reporting Services Native mode Configuration Manager.